 Anna Hsia maintains a diverse practice counseling clients on product development and privacy issues, and litigating complex business disputes.
-Her broad clientele includes entrepreneurs, online gaming companies, cloud computing companies, biotechnology companies, and multinational corporations.
+Her broad clientele includes companies in the gig economy, online gaming, cloud computing, advertising, and biotechnology space.

 As a Certified Information Privacy Professional (CIPP/US), Anna assists clients with navigating the complex web of privacy laws and regulations that apply to existing and new technologies.
 From counseling clients on consumer-facing privacy policies and terms of service to working with business teams to mitigate risk associated with new product offerings, Anna provides practical advice to resolve difficult legal issues.
 Anna also works with business-to-business clients on transactional issues arising from licensing and reseller arrangements.
-She has guided clients on compliance with regulations such as the TCPA, HIPAA, COPPA, state-specific privacy regulations, and the Fair Credit Reporting Act.
-Anna has also counseled clients on compliance with European privacy regulations and cross-border data transfers.
+She has guided clients on compliance with regulations such as the TCPA, HIPAA, COPPA, state-specific privacy regulations including the CCPA and CalOPPA, and the Fair Credit Reporting Act.
+Anna has also counseled clients on compliance with the GDPR and cross-border data transfers.

 As part of her litigation practice, Anna guides clients through complex disputes.
 She has broad experience litigating claims involving unfair competition allegations, false advertising, and other privacy-related claims in federal and state court.
 Anna has extensive experience representing both plaintiffs and defendants in consumer class actions, including defense of class actions involving the TCPA.
 She has also assisted clients with federal and state regulatory investigations, and with guiding clients through data breach responses.

-Anna is a member of the San Francisco Bar Association and the International Association of Privacy Professionals.
+Anna is a member of the International Association of Privacy Professionals.
+She also serves on the Executive Committee of the Cybersecurity and Privacy Law section of the Bar Association of San Francisco.
 She has been published by the American Bar Association, the Daily Journal, and Financier Worldwide.
-Her speaking engagements include presentations at the Stanford Ecommerce Best Practices Conference and the Minority Corporate Counsel Association’s CLE Expo.
+Her speaking engagements include presentations at the Stanford Ecommerce Best Practices Conference, PLI’s TechLaw Institute, and the Minority Corporate Counsel Association’s CLE Expo.

 Prior to joining ZwillGen, Anna litigated a variety of business disputes for both plaintiffs and defendants.
 She developed experience in contract disputes, consumer financial services litigation, securities litigation, trademark, and trade secret actions.
 While a member of Goodwin Procter’s privacy and data security group, Anna counseled clients on compliance with federal, state, and international privacy laws.